keunwoochoi/keunwoochoi.github.io/blog/2025-03-18-torchdata.md

         }
 ```

-It’s really the same idea, I’ll skip the explanation.
+It's really the same idea, I'll skip the explanation.

 ## Advanced Processing

-Later in the pipeline, we’ll need to tokenize the text.
+Later in the pipeline, we'll need to tokenize the text.
 This is rather a simple example.

 ```python
 class TokenizeNode(BaseNode[Dict]):